bobbayj/green-bucket/README.md

 3. Update portfolio performance automatically

 ## Requirements
-- Python 3.0+
+- Python 3.x
-- Pipenv (install using 'pip install pipenv')
+- Pipenv (install using `pip install pipenv`)

+## Caveats
+- Web-scraping is based off what is output by the ASX.
+Any changes by them will require web-scraping code to be rebased